 MIT Lincoln Laboratory Associate Program Manager in Lexington, Massachusetts

-Position Summary: The Associate Program Manager is responsible for a variety of detailed program management, financial, and administrative activities involved in overseeing a complex federated program or several medium-sized efforts.
-These programs involve building and operating hardware prototypes utilizing advanced technologies.
-The Associate Program Manager manages the execution of an engineering team and must be capable of understanding, assessing, and discussing the technical basis and the basic design/fabrication tasks and risks involved.
+The Associate Program Manager will provide detailed program management, financial, and administrative activities in support of all major sensor prototype development projects within the Air Vehicle Survivability Program.
+Projects range from ground-based sensor systems and threat surrogates to airborne RF and EO/IR sensors that will be integrated into a G-IV Airborne Sensor Testbed.
+The projects involve building and operating prototypes using advanced technologies.
+The Associate Program Manager will work with the Group Office leadership team to manage the execution of the programs and must be capable of understanding, assessing, and discussing the technical basis and basic design/fabrication tasks and risks involved.

-A successful Associate Program Manager leverages a strong technical background, program management background, and understanding of business fundamentals to assist the Laboratory deliver complex prototypes that support critical national security missions.
-Supporting this mission requires the ability to work across all program lifecycle phases and to integrate across multiple internal and external organizations.
-The Associate Program Manager works closely with the Program Manager and leads the development of program plans, detailed schedules, budgets.
-The Associate Program Manager implements Program Management Practices/Procedures to structure, manage, and monitor programs and organizations.
-During execution the Associate Program Manager is responsible for monitoring and analyzing program performance, reporting program progress both internally and externally, forecasting remaining work (scope, schedule, and cost), and managing major subcontracts, including leadership for documentation development, evaluation, and vendor management.
+A successful Associate Program Manager leverages a strong technical background, program management background, and understanding of business fundamentals to support the AVSW program in delivering complex prototypes that support critical national security missions.
+The Associate Program Manager will work closely with the technical and senior staff leading the project to develop project plans, schedules, and budgets for the Air Vehicle Survivability Program project portfolio.
+During execution, the Associate Program Manager is responsible for monitoring and analyzing program performance, reporting program progress both internally and externally, forecasting remaining work (scope, schedule, and cost), and providing updates both to the Group Leaders and external sponsors.
 The Associate Program Manager may also be responsible for program property administration, program personnel logistics, and special projects that support mission requirements or program management continuous improvement efforts.

-BS or higher in engineering, physics or related field with 5 years’ experience in engineering or technology development coupled with an MS/MBA in business/technical management, a related field or equivalent experience
+BS or higher in engineering, physics, or related field with 5 years of experience in engineering or technology development coupled with an MS/MBA in business/technical management, a related field, or equivalent experience

 Must have strong knowledge of program management practices and understand how to apply the practices in a Research and Development setting